Lions Recycle For Sight Australia, Inc.

 Please contact the Centre in advance before shipping large quantities of used eyeglasses.

-Deliveries through couriers/transport companies should be made to the Redcliffe address.
+All deliveries through couriers/transport companies should be made at the Redcliffe address.

 P.O.
 Box 3021

 For questions or to request glasses, please contact any of the following:

 Kenneth Leonard, OAM,JP PDG, Chairman & Chief Executive Officer

 Pam McHardy, Maryborough GM Special Schools Centre (Co-Chairman)